jamie120/ms4-wild-mile/testing.md

 ## Lighthouse Performance Testing

-* The site was testing using Lighthouse in Google Chrome Devtools, with no concerning issued highlighted.
+* The site was testing using Lighthouse in Google Chrome Devtools, with no concerning issues highlighted.

 ![Lighthouse performance results](documentation/testing/img/lighthouse-testing.png)